corpustalk/Chipola/README.md

 - This is the repo for the data related to the article:

 - Zhao, Ning & Lei, Lei. (under review).
-Chipola: A Chinese Podcast Lexical Database for Capturing Spoken Language Nuances and Predicting Behavioral Data. *Behavior Research Methods*.
+Chipola: A Chinese podcast lexical database for capturing spoken language nuances and predicting behavioral data. *Behavior Research Methods*.